 Limit Contact with Commonly Touched Surfaces

 When serving food, identify one person to serve all the food so multiple people are not handling the serving utensils.
-Encourage guests to bring their own food and drinks if possible and limit people going in and out of the areas where food is prepared.
 If you’re a guest, try not to put your hands on commonly touched surfaces.
 If you’re a host, make sure to clean and disinfect commonly touched surfaces often.

 If you decide to travel this season, follow CDC guidelines to protect yourself and others.
 Ask yourself, “Is COVID-19 spreading at your destination?”
 If so, rethink heading to that destination.
 Wear a mask to keep your nose and mouth covered when using public transportation and in hubs such as airports and train stations.
 Avoid close contact, wash your hands and avoid touching your face.

 How to Make the Most out of Spending the Holidays Alone

 If you are someone who is unable to meet in-person with loved ones this holiday season, or if you are spending the holidays alone, you may feel disappointed and saddened.
 It’s easy to feel as though you can’t celebrate the holidays; but it’s important to take time for yourself to celebrate.
 You deserve it!
 Read on for ways to celebrate this holiday season.

 Consider hosting a virtual holiday celebration through a video chat software such as Zoom, FaceTime or Skype.
 The possibilities for conversations and fun are endless!
 Share a holiday tale with the grandkids or engage the whole family by playing virtual holiday bingo.
 You can also show your loved ones how to make a special recipe or participate in a virtual gift exchange.
 Send your gifts by mail in advance and have everyone open their packages together so everyone can see.
 Don’t be afraid to get creative!